Ever wonder how to be smart or at least how to become smarter?

 I’m a winner with this one too.
 I was one of those kids who could have had a full-grown beard by my freshman year in high school.

-This gets me excited too because I’m a pretty happy guy.
-I’ve even been told that I’m blessed with the gift of happiness.
+I’m a pretty happy guy.
+I’ve even been told I’m blessed with the gift of happiness.
+How cool is that?!

-Defined as an oddity or peculiarity in conduct, this is the one item on the list that just doesn’t fit me.
-What’s more, when I think about how to be smart, I don’t really want to become more eccentric.
+Defined as an oddity or peculiarity in conduct, this is the one item on the list that doesn’t fit me.
 Oh well, I guess four out of five isn’t bad.

 1. Chocolate Consumption.

-I’m not sure how this one works.
-However, I’m so brilliant that I’ve been eating a little piece of dark chocolate every night after dinner for years even though I had no idea it was a secret to how to be smart.
+I’m not sure how chocolate consumption adds to one’s IQ, but I’m so brilliant that I’ve been eating a little piece of dark chocolate every night after dinner for years even though I had no idea it was a secret to how to be smart.
 Yeah, go ahead, call me Einstein!

 There you have it.
 Five weird things that are proven to make a person smarter.